Every Life is a Journey: Here's a Bit of Mine

 In the following article, Illinois Family Institute author Laurie Higgins responded to Mary Yeboah's statements in opposition of jointly celebrating Columbus Day & Indigenous People's Day.
 Particularly, Yeboah opposed Columbus Day. https://illinoisfamily.org/education/wheaton-illinois-school-districts-wokest-board-member/

 I am very disappointed that the Illinois Family Institute would publish this article.
 This article has numerous red herrings and examples of ad hominem.
-Even the title betrays the ad hominem when “woke” is portrayed in a negative context.
-I'm not here to discuss whether "woke" is bad or not though, as that would be yet another red herring.

 Rather than sifting through the article to point out all the logical fallacies, I’d like to share my views on the following: